neepster/dnd5echar_fndyVTT/README.md

 - Build (Windows PowerShell/cmd): `pyinstaller packaging\dnd5echar.spec --clean --noconfirm`
 - Build (macOS/Linux): `pyinstaller packaging/dnd5echar.spec --clean --noconfirm`
 - Bundles land in `dist/dnd5e-character-builder/`; ship the entire folder for the SRD dataset.

+## Custom Data Files
+- `data/custom/names.csv` — format: `race,gender,name`.
+Provide full names for specific races and genders (use `any` for wildcards).
+Example entries are included; edit or replace as desired.
+- `data/custom/hometowns.csv` — format: `race,place`.
+List optional hometowns for each race; `any` acts as a fallback bucket.
+- When these files exist and contain data, the randomizer and biography generator draw from them; otherwise the built-in name tables and origin list are used.

 ## Testing quick checks
 - `PYTHONPATH=src python -m compileall src`